crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 There are two common approaches to ensemble learning: [bagging](https://pycaret.gitbook.io/docs/get-started/functions/optimize#method-bagging) and [boosting](https://pycaret.gitbook.io/docs/get-started/functions/optimize#method-boosting).

-Both methods are implemented in Pycaret and can be used - once again - with a single line of code.
+Both methods are implemented in PyCaret and can be used - once again - with a single line of code.

 ```python